Etenat Awol

 “It places substantial responsibility on sponsors, limiting workers’ autonomy and protection,” she told Shega.

-She expects the LMIS portal to make headway, particularly in discouraging illegal migration, as it removes the need for brokers to facilitate the process.
+She expects the LMIS portal to make headway, particularly in discouraging irregular migration, as it removes the need for brokers to facilitate the process.

 The Labor Ministry has plans to partner with financial institutions to offer simpler ways of sending remittances back home, on-site inspections through embassies, labor attaché offices, and international call centers to support domestic workers in destination countries.